kreshuklab/plant-seg/docs/chapters/plantseg_interactive_napari/unet_training.md

 # UNet Training

-!!!
-Note "New Feature!"
-    Train you model right from the GUI!

 With PlantSeg you can train bespoke segmentation models!
 This is especially useful to get great results on a big dataset for which the build-in models work not perfectly.